getsentry/integration-platform-example/README.md

 So you want to integrate with the [Sentry Integration Platform](https://docs.sentry.io/product/integrations/integration-platform/).
 Great!
 We're looking forward to it 🎉
 That's why we built out this codebase; clone and fork away!

-This repository contains some basic starter code to act as a tool or reference for you to refer back to.
+This repository contains some starter code for interfacing with the Integration Platform that is meant to be a tool for your reference.
 In it, we'll be covering the following features:

 - Handling Installation (with OAuth)
 - Refreshing Tokens